 “If I am not good to myself, how can I expect anyone else to be good to me?” – Maya Angelou

 You may recall that a while back I shared a blog post with some fun and insightful Sensitivity and Self-Compassion Quizzes.
-I have done a lot of my own inner work on these topics over the past few years, and through that work have come to realize how I have not been doing a particularly good job of being loving toward myself.
-As I share in my Stop Sabotaging Your Self-Care self-paced course, when it was first brought to my attention by my spiritual counselor, I brushed his observation aside, thinking it really didn’t apply to me.
+I have done a lot of my own inner work on these topics over the past few years, and have come to realize how I have not been doing a particularly good job of being loving toward myself.
+When it was first brought to my attention by my spiritual counselor, I brushed his observation aside, thinking it really didn’t apply to me.
 But the more I thought about it, watched how I responded to situations, and treated myself, the more I realized that maybe he had a point.
 The unfortunate truth is that many of us do not treat ourselves very lovingly, and it’s usually because we’re not even conscious of what we’re doing.
 So how do we become more loving towards ourselves?

 Instead, set the tone for your day on your terms, by doing something that nourishes you.
 Here are 5 quick and simple things I do to nourish myself and start my day on my own terms: